distinct-development/the-menu-wordpress-org/README.md

 ## Changelog

+### 1.2.14 - 20/11/2024

+- The preview on the settings page is now sticky so it always remains in view when editing settings.
+- ADDED: All dashicons in the native WordPress menu editor.
+- FIXED: Searching dashicons on the settings page.
+- A few css improvements

 ### 1.2.13 - 13/11/2024

 - With the release of WordPress 6.7 we have checked that The Menu is still running as expected... it is.